Barrière du Trône

 The Barrière du Trône (Trône Gate) was a toll barrier (barrière d’octroi) in the wall of the Fermiers généraux (the tax farmers’ enclosure) that was built around Paris in the 1780s.
 It was part of a wall that, just prior to the French Revolution, surrounded Paris.
 The purpose of the wall, which was designed by Claude Nicolas Ledoux, was to facilitate the collection of municipal duties on merchandise entering Paris by reducing smuggling and fraud.
-It is located in eastern Paris and straddles the 11th arrondissement and the 12th arrondissement.
+It is located in eastern Paris and straddled what is now the 11th arrondissement and the 12th arrondissement.
 The barrier takes its name from its location on the former Place du Trône, now called place de la Nation.